-As the warmer months of the year are just arriving, you may find yourself in limbo between the proper bedding materials.
+As the warmer months of the year approach, you may find yourself in limbo between the proper bedding materials.
 It’s too hot for a heavy blanket, but also maybe too cool at night for a sheet, so what is the ideal bedding?
 When it comes to having to choose between a comforter and a quilt, for example, you may be confused about what is more appropriate.

 The good news is you don’t have to put away either of these bedding options.
 Some people just like to crank up the air conditioning at night and fall blissfully asleep under some cozy bedding.
 If you aren’t sure which to choose when it comes to a comforter vs. quilt, we have laid out a few defining characteristics for both so you can choose which will work best for you!